F5Networks/f5-openstack-heat/docs/templates/supported/ref_images_patch-upload-ve-image.rst

 Caveats
 -------

-- The BIG-IP® image must be hosted in a location accessible to the Heat engine via 'http'.
+- The BIG-IP image must be hosted in a location accessible to the Heat engine via 'http'.
 This template does not currently support retrieval of files via 'https' or file uploads.

 - VE images come in 3 different sizes: LTM, ALL, and LTM-1SLOT.
 Each has its own size requirements, which  determine what Nova flavor you should select.
-See the F5® OpenStack `BIG-IP® flavor matrix <http://f5-openstack-docs.readthedocs.org/en/latest/guides/openstack_big-ip_flavors.html>`_ for more information.
+See the F5 OpenStack `BIG-IP flavor matrix <http://f5-openstack-docs.readthedocs.org/en/latest/guides/openstack_big-ip_flavors.html>`_ for more information.

 - There is a `known issue <https://bugs.launchpad.net/glance/+bug/1476770>`_ with ``python-glanceclient`` that returns in an unspecified error after you click :guilabel:`Launch`.
 You may need to upgrade in order to resolve this issue.